virtmerlin/mglab-share-eks/demos/05/aws-containerinsights-and-prometheus-forwarder/demo.md

 #### GIVEN:
   - A developer desktop with docker & git installed (AWS Cloud9)
-  - An EKS cluster created via eksctl
+  - An EKS cluster created via 03/create-cluster-eksctl-existing-vpc-advanced

 #### WHEN:
   - I install the kubernetes metrics-server
   - I install the cloudwatch container insights agents with fluentbit
-  - I install the cloudwatch prometheus forwarder
+  - I install the cloudwatch prometheus forwarder for the EKS controlplane
   - I enable the EKS cluster control plane logging

 #### THEN: